The Birth of Modern Day Criminal Profiling

 I will share more history and information about modern day criminal profiling, as practiced by the FBI, in future articles here.

-In my latest book, I examine the fantasies and habits of notorious serial killers, including the “Son of Sam” and “Bind, Torture, Kill” based on my personal correspondence with both of them, in Why We Love Serial Killers: The Curious Appeal of the World’s Most Savage Murderers.
-To read the reviews and order it now, visit: http://www.amazon.com/dp/1629144320/ref=cm_sw_r_fa_dp_B-2Stb0D57SDB
+I examine the fantasies and habits of notorious serial killers, including the “Son of Sam” and “Bind, Torture, Kill” based on my personal correspondence with both of them, in my book Why We Love Serial Killers: The Curious Appeal of the World’s Most Savage Murderers.

 (1) Winerman, L. 2004.
 “Criminal profiling: The reality behind the myth.”
 Monitor on Psychology, 35 (7), p.
 66.